CybercentreCanada/assemblyline-ui-frontend/README.md

 Change the `<YOUR_IP>` in the newly created `config.yml`file to the IP of your dev machine.

+#### Setup Assemblyline classification engine file

+From the `docker` directory, copy the file `classification.yml.template` to `classification.yml` in the same directory.

+Change the `enforce` value to `true` in the `classification.yml` file to turn on the classification engine.

 ## Launch the dev environment

 ### Dependencies